YifeiX03/cs210project/README.md

 3 x wow removed from inventory

-Note: Inspecting items do not add anything to event log as inspecting is implemented entirely in the GUI, and in accordance to the instructions no logEvent calls must be made from the ui package
+Note: Inspecting items do not add anything to event log as inspecting is implemented entirely in the GUI, and in accordance to the instructions no logEvent calls can be made from the ui package